harrychien1311/starter-hugo-academic/content/project/solar_energy_system/index.md

 4. Main responsibilities:
     - Model (XGBoost regressor) development for the inverter fault detection task by using Scikit-learn framework
     - Implement the inference pipeline and deployed in a embedded device for inverter fault detection task
+    - Designed CI/CD pipeline to boost the productivity when deploying the inference pipeline with different models
     - Code review and software design for the entire solution including power forecasting and inverter fault detection task

 5. Technologies and Tools used: Python, Scikit-learn, Docker, Pandas, Matplotlib